Seagate/cortx/doc/be/motr-in-prose.md

   fenced: consistency guarantees are waived for the damaged fragment, and all attempts to access it result in immediate error.
 Eventually, damaged fragment is either restored from a backup or deleted.

+\* Sharepoint link not found for this google doc.
+TODO: Add a link.

 ### References:
 ### Related:
 ### More details: